ucsb-cs56/w20/_lab/lab07.md

 ```

-This are two `<li>` elements (list items), each of which:
+This are two `li` elements (list items), each of which:
 * starts with `<li>` (the `li` open tag)
 * ends with `</li>` (the `li` close tag)

 In case we haven't mentioned it before: it is important to understand that an HTML element starts with an open tag, ends with a close tag, and everything in between is the elements "content".

-What you'll be doing is adding a new <li> element in front of the other two that looks like this:
+What you'll be doing is adding a new `li` element just before the other two that looks like this:

 ```html
             <li class="nav-item">